chunhuayu/Clinical-Trials/Residual/Residual.md

          $$\sum_{i=0}^N{e_i}$$
 Properties of Residuals:
          Mean is equal 0
-         Variance of the n residuals ei is defined as follows for regression model:MSE
+         Variance of the n residuals ei is defined as follows for regression model: MSE